 Some homes have a modern aesthetic with angular windows.
 That includes shapes like triangles, octagons, peaks, and even trapezoids.
 These window shapes are very appealing to people striving for a contemporary look.

-Many homeowners take the simple route of using traditional curtains or drapery for these windows.
+Many homeowners take the simple route of using traditional curtains and drapery for these windows.
 These designs are a quick way to put up window treatments, but they can also cover your window’s unique shape when you’re inside your house.

 Basement Windows